plotly/plotly.py/contributing.md

 (plotly_dev) $ twine upload dist/plotly-X.Y.Zrc1*
 ```

+Note: this will intentionally fail if your current git tree is dirty, because we want the tag
+to reflect what is being released, and the version number comes from the tag and the dirty-state.

 ### Publish release candidate of `plotlywidget` and `jupyterlab-plotly` to NPM
 Now, publish the release candidate of the `plotlywidget` NPM package.